camunda/camunda/docs/src/introduction/install.md

 $ ./broker
 ```

-**Windows users** should probably download the `.zip`package and extract it using their favorite unzip tool.
-They can then open the extracted folder, navigate into the `bin`folder and start the broker by double-clicking on the `broker.bat` file.
+**Windows users** can download the `.zip`package and extract it using their favorite unzip tool.
+They can then open the extracted folder, navigate to the `bin` folder and start the broker by double-clicking on the `broker.bat` file.

 Once the Zeebe broker has started, it should produce the following output: